theexplay/vscode-infocus/README.md

 Setting id: `infocus.todoist.token` - token to access todoist

 Setting id: `infocus.todoist.syncInternval` - value in minutes at which interval Todoist data is synced.
 If set to 0, interval will not be used.
 You can steel sync by action from sidebar.

+Setting id: `infocus.todoist.regexp` - regexp pattern to match todos from code with codelens